SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-to-make-your-email-signature-stand-out.md

   interesting.
 If you are a VP of Sales and you’re running a team, you need your reps to have a brand, do tactics that make the prospect stop, and notice their interruption.
+author: Ryan O'Hara
+publishDate: December 18.
+2018
+authorProfile: "Ryan O'Hara has been an early employee at several startups helping them with marketing and prospecting tactics, including Dyn who was acquired by Oracle for $600+ million in 2016.
+He's had prospecting campaigns featured in Fortune, Mashable, and TheNextWeb.\nRyan specializes in branding, business development, prospecting, and coaching people on how to make good digital first impressions.
+He also mentors two accelerators, The Iron Yard and The Alpha Loft, and hosts The Prospecting Podcast.\_"
+authorImage: img/Ryan-OHara-Headshot.png
 ---

 If you haven’t read one of our greatest hits blog posts, What Makes The Perfect Email Pitch https://leadiq.com/blog/what-makes-the-perfect-email-pitch, I say there are the four questions every cold email should answer.
 One of the toughest questions to answer is “Who are you?”